gregorkovac/UZ-Notes/UZ.md

 - Polar representation: $x\cos\theta - y\sin\theta = d$
   - $d$... distance from $[0,0]$
   - $\theta$...angle between $x$ axis and a perpendicular line from $[0,0]$ to our line
+  - Sinusoid in Hough space
   - Voting: $H[d, \theta] += 1$
 - Hough transform extensions
   - Use gradient direction instead of votin for all $\theta \in [0, 180]$
 - Hough transform for circles
   - $(x_i - a)^2 + (y_i - b)^2 = r^2$
+  - Cone in hough space; line if we know the gradient direction
   - Voting: $H[a, b, r] += 1$
 - Generalized Hough transform
   - Define the shape model by edge points and a reference point
   - For each edge point calculate the displacement vector to the reference point
   - Collect displacements in table, indexed by gradient direction
+- Pros
+  - Can detect shapes even if they are partially ocluded
+  - Robust to noise
+  - Can detect multiple shapes in one image
+  - Can be easily modified to detect other shapes
+- Cons
+  - Can be computationally expensive (number of free parameters)
+  - Requires a large amount of memory
+  - May not be able to detect small shapes
+  - May be sensitive to choice of parameters, for example the number of bins

 # Fitting
 - Least squares